-None of us like the thought of creepy crawlies on our pets, but it is the warm part of the year where they are around in higher numbers.
+None of us like the thought of creepy crawlies on our pets, but it is the warm part of the year when they are around in higher numbers.
 SO, STAY ALERT We asked vet Vicky Simon to give an integrated overview of how to approach the dreaded tick problem.

 Check for ticks every day

 Ticks are a particularly unpleasant thought for us all, as they can bite humans as well as pets, and we all know they can transmit diseases such as Lyme disease to humans or pets alike.
 We are in prime tick season so it’s really important that you check your pets regularly for ticks, especially if they have been out in forest or long grass areas, as ticks are more common here.
 Some pets seem more prone to picking them up than others, so you’ll probably know if your pet is one of these!
 Cats and horses can get them as commonly as dogs if you live in certain areas, so be sure to check them over too.

 Removal is a must

 Our collie (pictured below) has a long coat and loves to race around in long grass so she can be prone to picking up ticks.
 We check her over every day and she is very compliant as you can see!
 We make it a lovely cuddle/stroke/rub down, and have taken to referring to it as ‘Tick or Nipple’ – you’d be surprised how often you’re sure you’ve found a tick, only to find another nipple 😂.
 Ticks should ideally be removed within 12 to 24 hours of biting to minimise the risk of potential disease transmission.
 A specific tick remover is best, as you’re much more likely to remove the tick fully and safely – you can get these from your local vet if you don’t have one.
 You should never smother or burn ticks, as any form of distress can encourage them to regurgitate their stomach contents into your pet, making disease transmission more common.